davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

 whether or not the ``longcall`` attribute is added to function declarations by default.
 This pragma overrides the :option:`-mlongcall` option, but not the ``longcall`` and ``shortcall`` attributes.
-RS/6000 and PowerPC Options, for more information about when long calls are and are not necessary.
+See :ref:`rs-6000-and-powerpc-options`, for more information about when long calls are and are not necessary.

 longcall (1)